 We work with natural raw materials.
-Fluctuations in the quality and the price of
+Fluctuations in the quality and the price of our raw materials and food packaging materials are always possible.

 Relationships with suppliers

 For specific raw materials we are obliged to work with a limited number of suppliers.